LCostaN/LoginScreen/README.md

 ```

 ## Status
-This package is still in it's initial stages and help from other devs would be much appreciated.
+This package is in it's initial stages and PR requests are accepted if you like it.